skorsu/Stats506_Project/README.md

     * Determine best way to visualise results for basis spline
     * Complete code for natural splines
         *    a.
 Determine best way to visualise results for natural spline

+## Comment from Peer-Review Activity
+* It would be more helpful to add some more explanation functions and maybe things to consider when using these packages and functions.
+* How can you identify overfitting when using splines?
+* It might be helpful to add more explanation to the principal of step function/natural spline/cubic .
+* Some lines of code exceed 80 characters.